Psilocybin therapy: History

 In August 1960, Timothy Leary conducted a self-experiment using psilocybin mushrooms.
-After trying pure, extracted psilocybin, he and Dr. Richard Alpert tested whether it could help reduce recidivism rate and constitute an effective psychotherapy aid.
-In 1963, Leary and Alpert were suspended from their jobs at Harvard University, due to irresponsible and dangerous experimentation with psilocybin mushrooms.
+After trying pure, extracted psilocybin, he and Dr. Richard Alpert conducted research on whether it could help reduce recidivism rates and constitute an effective psychotherapy aid.
+In 1963, Leary and Alpert were suspended from their jobs at Harvard University, for engaging in irresponsible and dangerous experimentation with psilocybin mushrooms.
 Psilocybin research in the United States ended in 1970 when the use and possession of psilocybin mushrooms became illegal.

 In 2018–19, the United States Food and Drug Administration (FDA) granted breakthrough therapy designation to facilitate further research for psilocybin in the possible treatment of depressive disorders.